 I looked for a more convenient way to achieve this.
 So I came up to write my first AppleScript application, called CorrectLensEXIF.
 To use it, follow these steps:

-Anonymous asked: What gear do you use?
+Anonymous said: What gear do you use?

 The Canon Digital IXUS 800 IS (called PowerShot SD700 IS in the U.S. market) has always been a faithful companion to me.
 Though compact in design, it features a surprising variety of functions (yet it is easy to use) and makes really great photos (tagged “Canon DIGITAL IXUS 800 IS" in this blog)!
 Unfortunately, my IXUS 800 IS ceased to work recently after years of reliability – just when we were about to stop by in Las Vegas on our California vacation back in 2010.
 So it was replaced by…